-A prior period adjustment in the amount of \$4,732,133 was required to properly report accreted interest on capital appreciation bonds issued in 2008 and 2009.
+A prior period adjustment in the amount of \$4,732,133 was required to properly report accreted interest on capital appreciation bonds issued in

+2008 and 2009.
 In addition, an adjustment was required to record current year accreted interest in the amount of \$1,036,301.

-Effect: Accreted interest on capital appreciation bonds was
+Effect: Accreted interest on capital appreciation bonds was understated by these adjustments.

-understated by \$5,768,434 and net position was overstated

-by a like amount prior to these adjustments.
+\$5,768,434 and net position was overstated by a like amount prior to procedure was not in place to record the accreted interest on capital appreciation bonds and as a result, it was inadvertently overlooked in prior years.

-Cause: This is the first capital appreciation bond issued by the year-end procedures to record the accreted interest on the capital appreciation bonds.
+Cause: This is the first capital appreciation bond issued by the County.
+A procedures to record the accreted interest on the capital appreciation bonds.